 The bus journey

 The bus left at 5.15am.
-In the complete darkness and in my still sleepy state, I had to laugh at the amount and types of luggage that were being stacked up in a pile in the back of the bus.
-There was no luggage compartment so the entire back section of the vehicle had piles of duffle bags, backpacks, sacks of rice, plastic buckets, wooden tables, a bicycle; basically anything you could think of was in the back of the bus, but no living animals unfortunately.
+In the complete darkness and in my still sleepy state, I had to laugh at the sheer amount and types of luggage that were being stacked up in a pile in the back of the bus.
+There was no luggage compartment so the entire back section of the vehicle had piles of duffle bags, backpacks, sacks of rice, plastic buckets, wooden tables, a bicycle; basically anything you could think of was in the back of the bus.

 The first day was relatively painless, as it was just eight hours to Kargil on a windy but sealed road.
 We arrived at 1.30pm and were told to be back at the same place for pickup the next morning at 4am.
 Excuse me, what time?
 I found a hotel that was only 50m from where the bus stop was and for 700 rupees (AUD$14) I got a pretty nice room with a bathroom.
 Kargil was nothing special, a dusty town close to the border of Pakistan that is simply a common stopover on the way to other places, like Zanskar or more likely, Srinagar.